Charlie Shrem

 Charles Shrem IV (born November 25, 1989) is an American entrepreneur and bitcoin advocate.
 He co-founded the now-defunct startup company BitInstant, and is a founding member of the Bitcoin Foundation.
 In 2014 he was sentenced to two years in prison for aiding and abetting the operation of an unlicensed money-transmitting business related to the Silk Road marketplace.
 He was released from prison in 2016.
 In 2017, he joined Jaxx and served as its chief operating officer, and founded cryptocurrency advisory CryptoIQ.

 Early life and education

-Shrem was born and raised in Brooklyn, New York to a Jewish family.
+Shrem was born and raised in Brooklyn, New York to a Syrian Jewish family.
 He is an alum of Yeshivah of Flatbush, and graduated from Brooklyn College in 2012 with a Bachelor of Science in Economics and Finance.
-He is of Syrian-Jewish descent.

 Career

 Early ventures (2009-10)

 While in high school, Shrem started Epiphany Design and Production, a company that fixed printers and computers.
 In 2009, while attending Brooklyn College, Shrem launched the start-up Daily Checkout, a daily deal website that sold refurbished used goods.
 The company was acquired by BlueSwitch in 2012.